Our five-step-guide will help you plan the most perfect trip to the Oktoberfest in Munich.

 Bus

-Remote bus lines are still new to the German transport industry, but Munich has already benefited greatly from the installation of several bus lines.
+Munich has benefited greatly from the installation of several bus lines.
 All major national bus lines are present at the central bus station, the ZOB, located at the Hackerbrücke, within walking distance to Oktoberfest.

 Car